Democratic Governors Association

-The Democratic Governors Association (DGA) is a Washington, D.C.-based 527 organization founded in 1983, consisting of U.S. state and territorial governors affiliated with the Democratic Party.
-The mission of the organization is to provide party support to the election and re-election of Democratic gubernatorial candidates.
+The Democratic Governors Association (DGA) is a Washington, D.C.–based 527 organization founded in 1983, consisting of U.S. state and territorial governors affiliated with the Democratic Party.
+The main purpose of the organization is to provide party support to the election and re-election of Democratic gubernatorial candidates.
 The DGA's Republican counterpart is the Republican Governors Association.
 The DGA is not directly affiliated with the non-partisan National Governors Association.

-Meghan Meehan-Draper is currently the executive director of the DGA, while Governor Phil Murphy of New Jersey is the current chair.
+Meghan Meehan-Draper is currently the DGA's executive director, and Governor of Kansas Laura Kelly is the current chair.